initcron/cicd-labs/chapters/dockerfile.md

 # Packaging with Docker

+In addition to helping  the process of building and testing software, docker could also provide a standard packaging format i.e. docker images.
+Along with this packaging format, comes the distribution mechanism i.e.  docker image registries.

+In this lab you are going to learn,

+  * about Docker’s standard imaging format
+  * How to test build docker images  manually
+  * Learn how to write Dockerfiles
+  * understand the automated, iterative docker image process
+  * and  add docker packaging stage to the jenkins pipeline

 ## Dockerizing your Applications : Building Images and Working with Registries
 In the previous session, we have learnt about various container operations such as running containers from